 - The sanction imposed was arbitrary or grossly disproportionate to the severity of the offense.

 - The decision does not accord with the information or evidence presented.

-People make mistakes, but we want our students to learn from their mistakes.
+People make mistakes, and we want our students to learn from their mistakes.
 Therefore, sanctions assigned to a student are educational in nature.
-The goal is for each student to learn from a bad decision and equip themselves with the skills to make better decisions in the future.
-While some sanctions may be perceived as punitive, the judicial process seeks to assign sanctions with educational purpose that are designed to balance the needs of the individual with the needs of the college community.
-Examples of sanctions that we assign are periods of probation, educational programs, community service, restitution, housing revocation, suspension or expulsion.
-You may find an exhaustive list of sanctions in the Code of Student Conduct.
+The goal is for students to learn from bad decisions and equip themselves with the skills to make better decisions in the future.
+While some sanctions may be perceived as punitive, the conduct process seeks to assign sanctions with an educational purpose that are designed to balance the needs of the individual with the needs of the SUNY Oneonta community.
+Examples of sanctions that we assign are periods of probation, educational programs, community service, and reflection papers.

 Parental notification will consist of a letter sent directly to the parent/guardian of the student.
 The letter will be mailed to the permanent address listed in the student’s official college records.

 The Family Educational Rights and Privacy Act (20 U.S.C.
 1232g, 34 CFR 99), or FERPA, was enacted by Congress in 1974.
 FERPA provides guarantees regarding the access to and confidentiality of education records.
-FERPA guarantees the right to access records, the right to challenge content that is inaccurate, and the right to control over disclosure of records.
+FERPA guarantees the right to access records, the right to challenge content that is inaccurate, and the right to control over the disclosure of records.
 All rights move from the parent to the student in a post-secondary environment.
 So, for the purposes of conduct matters, the student must give consent for us to release any information regarding their conduct record.
 Consent is given by filling out a release form indicating to whom we may release information and what information we are allowed to release.